 In addition to Al Capone, Mt.
 Carmel Cemetery is the final resting place for a number of Chicago legends — mainly in the field of organized crime.
 As it’s a Roman Catholic cemetery, most interred there are Italian though there are some notable exceptions.
 Capone’s former nemesis, Irish mobster Dean O’Banion is buried at Mt.
 Carmel.
 But when my friends and I arrived on that late August night, we only had eyes for the grave of Al Capone.

 Findagrave.com lists Al Capone’s exact burial location is in Section 35.
 The site also includes some helpful information: “At the Roosevelt, entrance go right approx 6 markers and there is a large gray marker with the name Capone on it.”
 I had searched up the placement of Al Capone’s grave on my phone while my friend Nicole was driving toward the suburb of Hillside.
 It was nearing midnight when we spontaneously decided to find the grave.
 Five of our friends packed into the tight car that night.
-In a week or so, we would all be leaving Chicago to return to different colleges for our senior year.
+In a week or so, we would all be leaving Chicago, cross country, to return to our respective colleges.
 So this outing was an impulsive escapade for us, stretching out the last bit of our last youthful summer.

 When we arrived at Mt.
 Carmel, Nicole parked on a quiet residential road.
 The five of us tip-toed along the edge of the wrought iron fence, looking for damages: holes or spots where the poles were bent out of shape.
 It didn’t take long to find a ramshackle entrance, big enough to slip through.
 Under my arm, I carried the old Ouijia board tightly.
 Once we inside the graveyard, we sought out a directory and quickly found Capone’s grave by following the plot signs.
 His burial site is surprisingly modest; no mausoleum or large display.
 Capone’s personal headstone lies flat in the grass, engraved with a cross and the words: My Jesus Mercy.
 Buried beside him are family members Gabriele Capone, Salvatore Capone, Ralph Capone, and Frank Capone.
 (Al’s wife Mae is buried in Florida.)
 Designating the entire Capone plot is a tall, grey gravestone that reads CAPONE in prominent letters.
 This marker is traditionally what’s pictured as the Capone tombstone.
 It’s an ornate, cross structure between two shrubs.
 This large cross is the only clear monument to Capone in the Chicagoland area.